 Leapfrog ABS filament has the right properties making strong, high impact and durable prints.
 Printing ABS tends to be more difficult to print than PLA without an heated chamber, due to its higher melting temperature.

-ABS is widely used in products and toys, like car bumpers, household appliances, and Lego!
-It can be finished with an acetone vapor, which will make your parts look polished and smooth.
-It is available in a wide range of colors.
+ABS is widely used in products and toys, like car bumpers, house-hold appliances and Lego!
+It can be finished with an acetone vapour, which will make your parts look polished and smooth.
+It is available in a wide range of colours.

 Leapfrog Engineering PLA

 Leapfrog Engineering PLA filament is a perfected and highly resistant version of the normal PLA filament.
 A 3D print of Engineering PLA can surpass it's ABS 3D printed counterpart.
 This unique property offers durability and strength while the settings needed to print it are the same as PLA.

 PET-G combines some characteristics of PLA and ABS.
 PET-G is fairly stiff, strong and impact resistant like ABS, but does not have warp problems and have a superior bed adhesion and layer bonding.
 The filament is also quite lightweight and is resistant to temperatures up to 77 C°.

 PET-G is also very suitable for recyclement and has a high resistance to UV-light

 PET is the most common thermoplast used worldwide.
 The most known application is packaging, PET is used to make all kinds of packaging, like plastic bottles for example.
 Plastic bottles are see through, the PET filament is semi see through when printed under the right circumstances.